kotor-speedruns/kotor-speedruns.github.io/Route Guides/Any% Glitchless.md

 - Return to Ebon Hawk
 - Speak with the Council
 - RtEH then Transit Back and board the Ebon Hawk
-- **Upgrade Double Lightsaber (Add Sigil)**
+- **Upgrade Double Lightsaber: Add Sigil**
 - *Equip MC: Jedi Knight Robe, Verpine Headband*
-- Fly to Manaan
+- Fly to Manaan and exit ship
+- *Party: Add T3 when prompted*
+  - Bringing a party member skips a Selkath announcement when leaving the docking bay
+  - Using T3 also avoids any interruptions for party dialogue

 ## Manaan

 ### Ahto City

-- Leave Ebon Hawk; *Party: Add T3 when prompted*
-  - Bringing a party member skips a Selkath announcement when leaving the docking bay
-  - Using T3 also avoids any interruptions for party dialogue
 - Republic soldier conversation: 4
 - Talk to Selkath Merchant for shopping: 3
 ```